The secrets to winning The Solheim Cup

 Story highlights

-- 15th Solheim Cup starts August 18
+- 15th Solheim Cup began on August 18

 - Team USA hopes to defend title in Des Moines